NorthernMan54/homebridge-dht/README.md

 # Configuration Options

 Optional parameters includes

-* `dhtExec` - Full command including path to read dht22 sensor.
-Not needed unless dht22 is installed in a location not on the path.
-Defaults to dht22 ie "dhtExec": "/usr/local/bin/dht22"

 * `cputemp` - Full command including path to read cpu temp sensor.
 Not needed unless cputemp is installed in a location not on the path.
 Defaults to cputemp